Russia Blocks WhatsApp to Encourage Use of State-Backed Messaging App MAX - PRESS AI WORLD

 PRESSAI

-• Russia attempts to fully block WhatsApp, affecting over 100 million users.
+• Russia has officially blocked WhatsApp for non-compliance with local laws, affecting over 100 million users.

 SHARE THIS ARTICLE: